GAN-pie/VAD/README.md

 A from scratch implementation of voice activity detection using Pytorch.

-You will find in this folder the code to reproduce all the results presented in the technical report.
+You will find in this folder the code to reproduce all the results presented in the `vad_technical_report.pdf` file.

 ## VAD inferences